-So how does a log builder shine in a trade blessed with so many other master builders?
+So how does a log builder shine in a trade filled with so many other master builders?
 In Matt’s case there are two ways: extensive attention to the textures and joinery of his log buildings; and a quality of artistry, shape and proportion that makes his work look traditional, unique and fresh all at the same time.

 Matt had the good fortune of growing up with a dad who was not only supportive, but a skilled carpenter himself.
 This exposed Matt to a wide range of construction experiences early on, eventually leading him to train as a cabinetmaker.
 He met his wife-to-be, Alison, in that same training program, and they eventually fell in love – both with each other and with log building.